Language-Research-Technology/ldac-profile/profile/profile.md

   which is mostly Schema.org terms with a handful of additions.
-Following RO-Crate practice, basic metadata terms such as "who, what, where" and bibliographic-style descriptions are chosen from schema.org (in preference to other vocabularies such as Dublin Core or FOAF) where possible with domain specific vocabularies used for things which are not common across domains (such as types of language).
+Following RO-Crate practice, basic metadata terms such as "who, what, where" and bibliographic-style descriptions are chosen from schema.org (in preference to other vocabularies such as Dublin Core or FOAF) where possible with domain-specific vocabularies used for things which are not common across domains (such as types of language).

-- An updated version of the Open Language Archives community (OLAC) vocabularies [http://www.language-archives.org](http://www.language-archives.org);
+- An updated version of the Open Language Archives Community (OLAC) vocabularies [http://www.language-archives.org](http://www.language-archives.org);
   originally expressed as XML schemas.
-The new vocabulary is under development under here:
+The new vocabulary is under development
+  here:
   [https://purl.archive.org/language-data-commons/terms](https://purl.archive.org/textcommons/terms)

 # Audience